Sitalobr/100-days-of-code/r1-log.md

 ### R1D4

 Today I focused on the theme customization and tried to give a different look to the created apps.

+### R1D5

+Improved the logic of the app inspired in the rock-paper-scissors.
+Still focused in the interface and in the understanding of new themes.
+Learned how the unit of measurement dp works #alwaysUse